ldelossa/ldelossa-blog/src/routes/blog/_posts/git-worktree-flow.md

 # Worktree To The Rescue

-A Git worktree allows the same repository to exist in multiple file system directories as once.
+A Git worktree allows the same repository to exist in multiple file system directories at once.

 The worktree repository can have any branch checked out including a new one.